-The Virtual Answering Service works by using the VirtualDID (Direct Inward Dialing) feature of the VirtualPBX.
+The virtual answering service works by using the VirtualPBX Direct Inward Dialing (DID) feature.
 Direct Inward Dialing works by automatically noting the incoming calling numbers and transferring a call from a predefined incoming number to a designated extension or ACD queue.
-An ACD (Automatic Call Distribution) queue is a sales, tech support, customer support, etc. queue which automatically distributes sales, etc., calls to the employees logged into the.
+An ACD (Automatic Call Distribution) queue is a sales, tech support, customer support, etc. queue which automatically distributes calls to the employees logged into the designated queue.

-When a company signs up for the VirtualPBX, they are given an 800/888/877 number, and extensions and ACD queues are defined as desired.
+When a company signs up for VirtualPBX, they are given an 800/888/877 number, and extensions and ACD queues are defined as desired.
 Each extension can hold up to four contact phone numbers.
 When a customer calls the company’s number he can dial an extension directly, look up an extension on the company directory, or press a menu item for sales, customer support, etc. (ACD queues).
 When an extension is dialed, the contact phone numbers which have been entered by the extension owner will be tried one after another until the extension owner answers or the call is sent to voice mail.

 When an ACD queue has been defined on a VirtualPBX system, any extension owner can call in to the system and log in to that ACD queue.
 As an example, suppose that a Sales ACD queue has been set up.
 Any employee who is going to work sales that day logs in to the Sales queue.
 When a customer presses the menu item for sales, the Sales ACD queue routes the caller to the next available extension logged in on a round-robin basis.